dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 * [Calling the Stored Procedures from Code using DbContext](#calling-the-stored-procedures-from-code-using-dbcontext)

 ## Representing Stored Procedures in Code
+The aim of this framewor is to allow representing of stored procedures, their parameters and return types, as .Net POCO objects.
+These objects can then be executed against the target dataabse using either the SqlConnection, dbConnection or DbContext objects.
 (All code examples can be found in the **Dibware.StoredProcedureFramework.Examples** project.

 ### General Rules
 To represent a Stored Procedure when using the StoredProcedureFramework we need to create a **P**lain **O**ld **C**LR **O**bject class for it.
 The stored procedure class must inherit from one of a predetermined number of base classes.
-These base classes all exists in the **Dibware.StoredProcedureFramework.Base** namespace of the framework.
-In most cases the class should inherit from the **StoredProcedureBase** base class, but three other base class *shortcuts* are also provided for convenience.
+These base classes all exists in the **Dibware.StoredProcedureFramework.Base** *namespace* of the framework.
+In most cases the class should inherit from the **StoredProcedureBase** base class, but three other *shortcut* base class are also provided for added convenience.

 #### Base Classes
-There are four base classes from which a stored procedure must be defined to inherit from.
+There are four base classes from which a stored procedure object class must inherit from.
 * StoredProcedureBase - for Stored Procedures with parameters and return types
 * NoParametersStoredProcedureBase - for Stored Procedures with return types but no parameters
 * NoReturnTypeStoredProcedureBase - for Stored procedures with parameters but no return types
 * NoParametersNoReturnTypeStoredProcedureBase - for Stored Procedures without parameters or returns types

 ##### StoredProcedureBase
-The **StoredProcedureBase** base class is probably the most frequently used base class as it is for a stored procedure which takes parameters and also returns a result.
+The **StoredProcedureBase** base class which exists in the `Dibware.StoredProcedureFramework.Base` namespace is probably the most frequently used base class as it is for a stored procedure which takes parameters and also returns a result.
 The result can be either a *ResultSet* for multiple RecordSets or a list of return types for a single RecordSet.
-This will be used for your *GetProductForId* type of stored procedures and when inherited from this class demands two *Type Parameters* to be defined; **TReturn** and **TParameters**.
+This base class will typically be used for your the object which represents your *GetProductForId* type of stored procedures.
+When in herited from this base class demands two *Type Parameters* to be defined; **TReturn** and **TParameters**.

 ##### NoParametersStoredProcedureBase
 The **NoParametersStoredProcedureBase** base class is used for a stored procedure which does not have parameters but does return a result.
 Again this result can be either a  *ResultSet* for multiple RecordSets or a list of return types for a single RecordSet.
-This will be used for your *GetAllProducts* type of stored procedures and when inherited from this class demands one *Type Parameter* to be defined; **TReturn**.
+This base class will typically be inherited from for your *GetAllProducts* type of stored procedures and when inherited from this class demands one *Type Parameter* to be defined; **TReturn**.

 ##### NoReturnTypeStoredProcedureBase
 The **NoReturnTypeStoredProcedureBase** base class is used for a stored procedure which does have one or more parameters but does not return any results.
-This will be used for your *DeleteProductById* type of stored procedures and when inherited from this class demands one *Type Parameter* to be defined; **TParameters**.
+This will typically be inherited from for  your *DeleteProductById* type of stored procedures, and when inherited from this class demands one *Type Parameter* to be defined; **TParameters**.

 #####NoParametersNoReturnTypeStoredProcedureBase
 The **NoParametersNoReturnTypeStoredProcedureBase** base class is used for a stored procedure which do not have any parameters and also do not return any results.
 This will be used for your *RunHouseKeepingBatch* type of stored procedures and when inherited from does not demand any *Type Parameters* to be defined.